wcgordon1/lamplighter/manuscript/active/ch14_Underworks.md

 Ivy felt the hairs on her forearms rise as she approached the collar.
 Not from static electricity, but from something else: a low-frequency hum that seemed to ride through the metal conduits and into her bones.
 The seam energy was stronger here, focused and shaped by the electrical modifications.

-The collar was beautiful work—precision-machined ceramic and brass fittings crafted to tolerances tighter than jewelry.
+The collar was beautiful work: precision-machined ceramic and brass fittings crafted to tolerances tighter than jewelry.
 Whoever had designed this understood both electrical engineering and the subtle physics of seam dynamics.

 "This wasn't slapped together," Tamsin said, running her fingers along the mounting points.
 "This is specialist work."

 She pulled out her notebook, sketching quickly.
 "Someone's building a resonance circuit.
-These aren't just taps—they're tuned to specific frequencies.
+These aren't just taps; they're tuned to specific frequencies.
 Each resonance chamber amplifies a different harmonic."

 "For what?"

 "Forced harmonics.
-Pump current at the right frequency and you can make the whole structure ring like a—" Tamsin stopped, her pencil frozen.
+Pump current at the right frequency and you can make the whole structure ring like a..."
+Tamsin stopped, her pencil frozen.
 She looked up at the collar, face going pale.
 "Multiple feed points.
 This is designed to work with others.
 It's part of a network."

 She trailed off, staring at her own drawing.